Insights from the Girard School of Business

 Adapting to the Change

 One of the most significant results of innovative technology is that it has removed accountants from having to handle routine, task-oriented jobs.
 This also presents one of the biggest challenges for accountants.
-For many clients, the role of the accountant has increasingly shifted into business advisor role.
+For many clients, the role of the accountant has increasingly shifted into a business advisor role.
 This is true both for large companies and smaller firms.
 Accountants now are expected to develop relationships and become trusted business partners.
-The develop relationships part is the reason why accountants need to learn soft skills (sometimes called “people skills”) that are associated with good leadership.
+The “develop relationships” part is the reason why accountants need to learn soft skills (sometimes called “people skills”) that are associated with good leadership.
 This helps accountants take a stronger role in developing business strategy.

 Challenges with Technology